We Rest On Thee- Edith Cherry

-Though she lived for but 25 years, her lifework continues to this day through her ministry of song.
+Though she lived only 25 years, her lifework continues to this day through her ministry of song.
 The most well known of her poems is the beloved hymn “We Rest on Thee” made still more dear in the hearts of believers by the stirring testimony of Jim Elliot, Nate Saint, Ed McCully, Peter Fleming, and Roger Youderian, martyrs for the faith who famously sang this hymn just prior to their deaths at the hands of the Auca Indians in Ecuador.

 And needing more each day thy grace to know;

 Melody Publications is an organization focused on reawakening the melody of truth in the hearts and minds of believers at home and abroad.
 Our prayer is that our work would aid churches and families as they sing “Psalms and Hymns and Spiritual Songs” in praise and in worship to our God.